tifandotme/blog-legacy/content/about/_index.md

 +++
 title = 'About'
-description = "About the blog's author" aliases = ['about-me', 'contact']
+description = "Find out more about the blog's author"
+# aliases = ['about-me', 'contact']
 +++

 Tifan Dwi Avianto is my full name.
 Born in [Tegal, Central Java, Indonesia](https://en.wikipedia.org/wiki/Tegal).
 I am currently pursuing a Bachelor Degree in Informatics (or Computer Science if you prefer).